epichickensoup/honoruty/README.md

 # honoruty
 A message editor for SMG1.

 `msg2xml.py` will convert a valid Super Mario Galaxy 1 message BMG file into a more easily editable XML file.
+Simply drop `message.bmg` onto the script, and it'll create a `message.xml` file.

 `xml2msg.py` does the opposite, and creates a Super Mario Galaxy 1 message BMG file from an XML file.
+Simply drop `message.xml` onto the python script.

 ---